 • The Inca Trails are an ancient network of roads and trails spanning more than 4,000 miles through the Andes Mountains.
 The Classic Inca Trail connects Cusco with Machu Picchu.

-• It was constructed over 500 years ago by the Incas and remains one of the world's premier hiking trails today.
-Covering 26 miles and taking four days to hike, the Inca Trail can be found in Peru's Andes Mountains at 13,000 feet.
+• The Incas constructed it over 500 years ago and it remains one of the world's premier hiking trails today.
+At 13,000 feet in the Andes Mountains, the Inca Trail covers 26 miles and takes four days to complete.

 • The Inca Trail is a rewarding hike with stunning panoramic views of mountains, valleys, rivers, and ancient ruins.
-But its trail has many challenges for hikers, such as narrow paths with steep ascents/descents as well as unpredictability weather conditions.
+However, its trail has many challenges for hikers, such as narrow paths with steep ascents/descents and unpredictable weather conditions.

 • Trekkers typically spend four days traversing their trail, though shorter and longer options may also be available.